quiz254/rsp_tcp/README.md

 ## HISTORY
  - Version 0.1.0: Initial build

+## Changes made by ON5HB
+ - IfFreq now uses twice the bandwidth and decimate 2, so at 2048MHz wide it samples at 4096, this works with websdr.org software
+ - Also for 2880MHz sampling width.
+ - Added 6 MHz and above, not tested yet.

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code
  - [Thierry Leconte](https://github.com/TLeconte/airspy_tcp.git) for many ideas that I found in his Airspy port of rtl_tcp
  - [Tony Hoyle](https://github.com/TonyHoyle/sdrplay.git) for the initial idea
  - [Pothosware](https://github.com/pothosware) for the cmake build examples
+ - [Nicolas F4FHH] for creating the original code to work with rtl_tcp compatible software